simirian/nvim/README.md

 The second feature of the pairs module is the surround functionality.
 Surrounding relies on three operations, adding, changing, and deleting.
-To add surroundings, you use the `sa` operator or `saa` to apply the operator to the current line.
-Once triggered, "sa" will be printed to the command line and the operator will expect you to select a marker set by typing a character (see table below).
+To add surroundings, you use the `s` operator or `ss` to apply the operator to the current line.
+Once triggered, "s" will be printed to the command line and the operator will expect you to select a marker set by typing a character (see table below).
 If the character is not associated with any markers, then the operator will finish without doing anything.